nodejs/next-10/surveys/2025-04/questions.md

   - Country

 - How long have you been working with Node.js? (numbers list from 0 to 15+)
-  - do we want to have a 15 for the max year?

 - In what kind of organizations are you working in?
   - big tech